tbabyuk/sales-inventory-app/README.md

 ## Summary
-This was a fun little project to make and what I especially liked about it as that it solved a real-world problem.
+This was a fun little project to make and what I especially liked about it is that it solved a real-world problem.
 I would like to continue to improve it as time goes by and based on feedback from the receptionist/sales person who uses it.